 Benefits of product portfolio management

-As the market grows and diversifies, all the companies need a more systematic approach for management of their portfolio.
+As the market grows and diversifies, companies need a more systematic approach to managing their portfolios.
 The product portfolio management works in this direction.

 PPM benefits in the following ways:

-- Product portfolio management helps you to prioritize investment.
-Like which product requires more investment.
+- Product portfolio management helps you prioritize investment, like which product requires more investment.

 - Better allocation of resources and budgets